-In 2020, in compliance with the US EPA and Wisconsin DNR, Milwaukee Water Works (MWW) completed Lead and Copper Rule (LCR) testing.
-All samples were collected from properties with lead service lines at the customers' taps.
+In 2023, in compliance with the US EPA and Wisconsin DNR, MWW completed Lead and Copper Rule (LCR) testing.
+All samples were collected at the customers' taps from properties with lead service lines.
 In order to remain in compliance with EPA regulations, 90th percentile levels must be below 15 ppb for lead and 1300 ppb for copper.
 The 90th percentile is the level at which 90% of all results are at or below that concentration.
-The next Lead and Copper Rule compliance sampling is scheduled for 2023.
+There were two homes that tested above 15 ppb lead.
+Those residents were contacted immediately for follow up.

-Lead and Copper (2020) Action Level 90th percentile Highest Detected Sites Exceeding Action Level
+Lead and Copper (2023) Action Level 90th percentile Highest Detected Sites Exceeding Action Level

-Copper (ppb) 1300 50 250 0
+Copper (ppb) 1300 61.1 108 0

-Lead (ppb) 15 6.2 130 2
+Lead (ppb) 15 5.3 20.3 2

 In 1996, MWW began adding a food grade ortho-phosphate to its finished water to reduce lead and copper leaching from pipes into the water.
 This is called corrosion control treatment (CCT).
-By the end of 1997, the treatment had been fully implemented and the lead concentrations dropped below the EPA action level during the next cycle of Lead and Copper Rule compliance sampling (graph below).
-After a three-year study to optimize the CCT program, the DNR determined that Milwaukee's water quality characteristics are ideal for reducing lead in water in 2022.
+By the end of 1997, the treatment had been fully implemented and the lead concentrations dropped below the EPA action level during the next cycle of LCR compliance sampling (graph below).
+After a three-year study to optimize the CCT program, the DNR determined in 2022 that Milwaukee's water quality characteristics are ideal for reducing lead in water.

 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at [www.epa.gov/safewater/lead](http://www.epa.gov/safewater/lead).
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.